MARIN MAN TO MAN: REFECTIONS

 I know he looks forward to these breakfast

 meetings.
-He rarely misses them, and contacts the others if he
+He rarely misses them.

-He needs the outlet.
+Woody needs the outlet.
 He needs the guys.

 He needs the place to say, "I was really scared, and I understand